ilastik/ilastik/docs/_build/html/_sources/applet_api.txt

 Everything an applet does is centered around the applet's top-level operator.
 It is typically the keeper of all state associated with the applet.
 The top-level operators that the workflow and shell see must be capbable of handling multiple image lanes.
-That is, they must adhere to the :py:class:`MultiLaneOperatorABC<ilastik.applets.base.multiLaneOperator.MultiLaneOperatorABC>`.
+That is, they must adhere to the :py:class:`MultiLaneOperatorABC<ilastik.utility.MultiLaneOperatorABC>`.
 If your applet inherits from ``StandardApplet``, then your single-lane top-level operator can be automatically adapted to the multi-lane interface.

 The applet GUI and the applet serializers both make changes to the top-level operator and listen for changes made to the top-level operator.